exogen/turbo-colormap/README.md

 | ---------- | ---------- |
 | `snapColorToIntensity` | `(rgbColor: Color, cache?: Map<string, number> or undefined) => number` |

+Parameters:

+* `rgbColor`: - An array-like RGB triplet.
+* `cache`: A Map to use as a lookup cache, to avoid repeated nearest-neighbor searches.
+If not provided, a temporary one will be used for each function call.

 ### :gear: snapNormalizedToTurbo

 Accepts a float in the range 0-1 and returns the nearest color in the